-Apparently, it was quite an “affair” to dig the grave in the stony “koppies” and also to transport his body there.
+Apparently, it was quite an “affair” to dig the grave in the stony “koppie” and also to transport his body there.

-Togryers: These were the ox-wagons which carried loads from Cape Town to the Eastern border.
+Togryers: These were the ox-wagons which carried loads from Cape Town to the eastern border.
 Perhaps one could translate “togryers” as transport wagons.
-The reason why these wagons deviated from the coastal route at about the present Humansdorp and went the via the present Hankey is because of the difficulty of crossing the Gamtoos River mouth.
-The route was from the present Humansdorp via Rondebosch and Hankey, up along the Klein River, then the present Loerie to the present Thornhill, first named Galgenbosch, later Modderkantien ( “Mud Bar”), then crossing the van Stadens river some kilometres downstream from to-day’s bridge and then pass to-day’s Woodridge College.
+The reason why these wagons deviated from the coastal route at about the present Humansdorp and went via the present Hankey is because of the difficulty of crossing the Gamtoos River mouth.
+The route was from the present Humansdorp via Rondebosch and Hankey, up along the Klein River, then the present Loerie to the present Thornhill, first named Galgenbosch, later Modderkantien ( “Mud Bar”), then crossing the Van Stadens river some kilometres downstream from to-day’s bridge and then past today’s Woodridge College.

-History of the Wagner clan: On 2nd July 1827, the almost 41-year-old Christiaan Friedrich WAGNER was betrothed to the 19-year-old SAINTE Catharina Vermaak who was born 8th April 1808.
+History of the Wagner clan: On 2nd July 1827, the almost 41-year-old Christiaan Friedrich Wagner was married to the 19-year-old Sainte Catharina Vermaak who was born on the 8th April 1808.
 She was the daughter of Jacobus Stephanus Vermaak and Agatha Catharina Potgieter of Tsitsikamma.
 The furniture was home-made beds, cabinets, tables and chairs with mats of riempies.

-Their 1834 Dutch Bible which is in German script, is still in the possession of the family.
-On 16 March 1839, Wagner received his citizenship from Sir George Napier (KAB 290,071,542 CO 4003 Ref.
-143) and three days later he purchased the farm of Hippert.
+Their 1834 Dutch Bible, which is in German script, is still in the possession of the family.
+On 16 March 1839, Wagner received his citizenship from Sir George Napier and three days later he purchased the farm of Hippert.